mikke89/RmlUiDoc/pages/rcss/visual_effects.md

 `hidden`{:.value}
 : The generated box, and all of its descendants, is hidden.
 Note that the box still has an impact on layout, it is just not rendered.

+*Animation behavior*: When interpolating between `visible`{:.value} and `hidden`{:.value}, the `visible`{:.value} keyword is applied during the entire interpolation period.
+This is helpful in animations and transition where one wants to apply fade-in or fade-out effects when showing or hiding an element.
+This behavior ensures that the element is visible during the entire fading procedure.